horizonnlabs/sc-gnogen-gng-mining-rs/README.md

 - `resume` endpoint.
 Call this endpoint to resume the contract.
 All the users level endpoints will be enabled again.
 - `addAdmin` endpoint.
 Call this endpoint to add an admin to the contract.
 The specified address wil be able to call the admin level endpoints.
 - `removeAdmin` endpoint.
 Call this endpoint to remove an admin from the contract.
 The specified address won't be able to call the admin level endpoints anymore.
-- `setDailyRewardAmount` endpoint.
+- `setBattleRewardAmount` endpoint.
 Call this endpoint to set the amount of rewards that will be distributed in a battle before the first halving.
 The amount is in GNG tokens.
-- `setDailyBattleOperatorRewardAmount` endpoint.
+- `setBattleOperatorRewardAmount` endpoint.
 Call this endpoint to set the amount of rewards that will be distributed to the battle operators.
 The amount is in GNG tokens.